CSS - Backgrounds

 background-repeat

-The background-repeat property controls how a background image repeats within an element.
+property controls how a background image repeats within an element.

-• repeat: Repeats both horizontally and vertically (default).
+: Repeats both horizontally and vertically (default).repeat-x

-• no-repeat: Displays once without repeating.
+: Displays once without repeating.

 Example: No Repeat